What’s New at Wildlands

 A Bright Future

 Not done yet, Wildlands continues to work closely with the City in other areas.
 Through the D.W.
 Field Park Initiative, Wildlands has spearheaded ecological and recreational improvements in Brockton's largest and most popular open space asset.
-In Brockton schools, Wildlands is working with Manomet Conservation Sciences on a NOAA grant to build outdoor classrooms at three Brockton elementary schools.
+Wildlands is also working with Manomet Conservation Sciences on a NOAA grant to build outdoor classrooms at three Brockton elementary schools.
 Furthermore, Wildlands co-leads both the Brockton High School Envirothon Team and Green Team to engage Brockton-are youth in environmental education, stewardship, and community service.

 Which brings us back to where we started.
 Karen Grey's message in that 2018 presentation was simple.
 Whether Wildlands is acquiring an urban preserve, providing resources and expertise to help a city reach its environmental goals, or advancing public education and youth development to foster long-term commitment to environmental protection, all of these initiatives flow from the same mission that drives the organization’s work elsewhere in the region.
 In many more affluent areas, Wildlands’ goal is to preserve the natural beauty that remains—to keep woods as woods and fields as fields.
 But in less fortunate areas, the time for preservation is long gone.
 Instead of turning its back on these communities, Wildlands proactively and holistically supports them, returning pistol ranges and dumping grounds to their historic natural conditions and helping future generations take pride and action to protect their local environment.
 Thus, the Wildlands mission is just as relevant in a city as it is anywhere.